 Though we often take for granted the privilege of seeing any animal whenever we may please through photos and videos online, seeing wild animals in real-life on a nostalgic day trip to your local zoo is an irreplaceable experience.

-Here is a list of the top 5 zoos you should visit in South Korea!
+Here is a list of the top 5 recommended zoos in Korea you should visit with your loved ones or family!

 Everland is South Korea’s largest amusement park.
 In addition to its enormous outdoor theme park and massive indoor and outdoor water park, Everland’s Zootopia also houses the nation’s only panda bears, which were given to Korea as a gesture of friendship from Chinese President Xi Jinping in 2016.